This one-day pole lathe turning course will introduce you to the use of a traditional leg/foot-powered pole lathe.

 • health and safety related to pole lathe work

-You will use those tips and techniques to design and make a garden dibber.
+You will use those tips and techniques to design and make a mallet or garden dibber

 We have found that smaller class sizes are more productive, un-rushed and allow students to learn more.